 What does project delivery mean?

-The Project Delivery Institute defines a construction project delivery system as “the structure of the relationships of the parties, the roles and responsibilities of the parties, and the general sequence of activities required to deliver the project.”
+The Project Management Institute (PMI) defines a construction project delivery system as “the structure of the relationships of the parties, the roles and responsibilities of the parties, and the general sequence of activities required to deliver the project.”
 It defines how the parties are related to each other contractually throughout the progress of the project.

 It may seem like the relationships between the project owner, designer, and contractor are easy to define and quantify, but many projects require these relationships to be adapted or changed to meet the project objectives.